 - Turn on some music.

-- Set out the candles and matches to avoid scrambling to find them when everyone’s ready to sing “Happy Birthday.”
+- Set out candles and matches for the cake (away from where young children can reach them) to avoid scrambling to find them when everyone’s ready to sing “Happy Birthday.”

-- Place your camera and camcorder in an easily accessible spot.
+- Place your phone or other device you'll be taking pictures and videos with in an easily accessible spot.

-- Set out a notepad and pen to write down the gifts that were given, which will be helpful when it comes time to write thank you cards.
+- Have a pen and paper handy to write down who gave which gifts, which will be helpful when it comes time to write thank you cards.

 - Take some photos of the party scene and cake in case things get too busy once the guests arrive.